There are time limits affecting whether we can or can’t help with a complaint.

 - the delay is due to exceptional circumstances – for example, you were seriously ill during the time when you should have referred your complaint

-- the business didn’t send a valid final response
+- the business didn’t send a valid final response, or

-- the business agrees to us being involved after the six-month time limit
+- the business agrees to us being involved after the 6 months time limit has passed

-If a business doesn’t consent to us investigating a late complaint, we'll look into what's happened and decide if we agree the complaint is out of time.
-If you have exceptional circumstances, we may still investigate the case, even if the business hasn't given their consent.
+If a business doesn’t consent to us investigating a late complaint, we’ll look into what’s happened and decide if we agree the complaint is out of time.
+If you have exceptional circumstances for the delay, we may still investigate the case, even if the business hasn't given their consent.

 How to calculate when the six-month time limit ends